 - No Button: Denies access to the file for the current process.
 The filesystem returns an error (e.g., EACCES) to the requesting process, mimicking standard permission denial behavior. - Permanent Permission Checkbox: A toggle labeled "Permanent" allows the user to persist the access decision beyond the current process.
 If checked, the permission rule (allow/deny) is stored in a local configuration database.
-The rule then applies to all future access attempts by processes (and any of their child processes) with an executable filename matching the requesting process.
-If unchecked, the decision applies only to the requesting process and it's child processes.
+The rule then applies to all future access attempts by processes with an executable file-name matching the requesting process.
+If unchecked, the decision applies only to the requesting process.
 That is, the process can actually access the file multiple times with this permission.
 Permissions granted with this box toggled on (off) will from now on be referred to as "permanent" ("temporary"). - File Path Substitution Field: A text input field pre-filled with the absolute path of the requested file.
 Users may edit this field to modify scope of the permission (e.g., granting access to all files in the parent directory instead of a single file).